-Not according to a Building Research Establishment report, we take a closer look.
+Not according to a report produced by the Building Research Establishment.

 In the 70’s and 80’s a series of fires occurred in BISF houses that resulted in tragic loss of life.
 Fire and fumes spread quickly, trapping occupants who had just minutes to escape.
 Soon after suspicion followed.

 Could the non-traditional building methods and materials used, be the cause of fire spreading so rapidly throughout the houses involved?

 Was the very fabric of a British Iron and Steel Federation house a tinderbox in disguise?

 During construction in the 1940’s, BISF houses were subjected to strict building guidelines.

 - All internal wall and ceilings should be lined with plasterboard known for its fire resistant properties.

 Severe post war material shortages meant that some of these specifications were soon modified.
 Plasterboard was prescribed for use throughout the ground floor, however: